Role of the school board

-The functions of the school board of a public school are:
+The functions of the school board of a public school are to:

 Communication between the school community and the school board

 Regular communication between the school community and the school board is vital to ensuring that the board involves the parent community in decision-making about Red Hill School.
-Parents and Citizens Members of the board regularly consult with and listen to the views of the parent community, particularly through the P&C. In 2013, communication and cooperation between the board and the P&C will be enhanced by:
+Parents and Citizens Members of the board regularly consult with and listen to the views of the parent community, particularly through the P&C. Communication and cooperation between the Red Hill Board and the P&C is enhanced by: